Anyolite/anyolite/README.md

 * [ ] Splat argument and/or arbitrary keyword passing
 * [ ] Method in mruby to determine owner of object
+* [ ] Caching of RbValues in the reference table to avoid duplicate objects
+* [ ] Option for required/optional block arguments